The Boys season 3 trailer teases the Supe-d up showdown of the century

 The new trailer follows the release of two teasers – released in January and March – that hinted at the hyperviolence, sex and comedy-fuelled antics, and dark, thematic undercurrents to come in the show's next outing.
 Clearly, showrunner Eric Kripke and everyone involved in the live-action adaptation are pushing the boundaries of The Boys' TV series far beyond what most (if not all) other shows would.

 The Boys season 3 will launch exclusively on Prime Video on Friday, June 3.
-The season's first three episodes will debut on Amazon's streaming service on release day, with its other five entries releasing weekly after that.
+The season's first three episodes will debut on Amazon's streaming service on release day, with its other five entries releasing weekly after that until the season finale lands on Friday, July 8.
+Consider us excited.